wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.5.5 =
+* Fixed bug relating to export of custom post types.
 = 1.5.4 =
 * Fixed bug with import and export when the separator characters are different to defaults.
 * Fixed bug that was causing settings to be wiped under certain circumstances.